D0D0123/CryptoFinanceBot/new_ideas.md

     - Have a seperate file for API calls

 - Include market cap in !list
-- Add a 'Links' section to the About embed (with more than just the wiki link)
+- Add the ability to change what news is tracked every 8 hours
+- Make the error messages more helpful